SFrasia/crypto-website-main-master/README.md

 ## Usage

-To use the Cryptocurrency Project, [provide instructions on how users can interact with the application, such as creating a wallet, making transactions, or exploring blockchain data].
+To use the Cryptocurrency Project, you can also use this API `https://api.coingecko.com/api/v3/coins/markets?vs_currency=usd&order=market_cap_desc&per_page=1000&page=1&sparkline=false` to explore more on functionality and data.

 ## Contributing